 Now imagine a stranger came to your field?
 How would it make you feel to begin with?
 Now imagine that you talk to this stranger and realize that you get on well.
 They tell funny jokes and make you laugh or they show you how to juggle.
-Maybe they bring you some cookies or they want to hear about your life.
+Maybe they bring you some biscuits or they want to hear about your life.
 How does it feel getting to know someone new?

 Remember that the friends you have now were once people who you did not know.
 Can you remember the first time you met your friend?
 When did you realize that you were friends?

 Think of a friend you love.
 Why are they your friend?
 What is the best thing about your friendship?
 Can you think of a time when your friend was there for you?
 Maybe you were sad or having a hard time at home or in school.
+Did they stand up for you?
 How did they make you feel better?
 If you were to write a thank you card to your friend what would you write to them?

-Can you think of a time when you were in a new place?
-A new class, a new club or a place you stayed on holidays?
-How did that make you feel?
-Who was there to make you feel welcome?
-What do you think you could do to make someone feel welcome in your field?
-There are no right answers to these questions, just time for ideas.
+Can you think of a time when you were brave?
+Did you read aloud in school or ask a question?
+Did you perform on stage?
+Did you stand up for yourself or someone else?
+Can you think of a time when you wanted to be brave but felt nervous or scared?
+What advice would you give yourself now?